MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/VTD_Demos/00-prerequisites.md

     >**Note:** Disregard pop-up error messages saying *Some of your data cannot be retrieved*.
 If the message "Hang on!
 We're preparing new spaces for your data and connecting them" does not appear, or the "Settings > Microsoft Defender XDR > Account" page opens, but you see the message *Failed to load data storage location.
 Please try again later*, select "Alert service settings" from the "General" menu.

-1. When the new workspace initialization completes successfully, the **Home** portal page will display a **Get your SIEM and XDR in one place** banner.
-And, in **Settings**, the Microsoft Defender XDR General settings for Account, Email notifications, **Preview Features**, Alert service settings, Permissions and roles and Streaming API are now turned on.
+1. When the new workspace initialization completes successfully, the **Home** portal page displays a **Get your SIEM and XDR in one place** banner.
+And, in **Settings**, the Microsoft Defender XDR General settings for Account, Email notifications, **Preview Features**, Alert service settings, Permissions, and roles and Streaming API are now turned on.

-1. When the new space completes successfully, you are going to see the Microsoft 365 Defender General settings for Account, Email notifications, Alert service settings, Permissions and roles and Streaming API.
-You will also see **Preview Features** turned on.
+1. When the new space completes successfully, you're going to see the Microsoft 365 Defender General settings for Account, Email notifications, Alert service settings, Permissions, and roles and Streaming API.
+You'll also see **Preview Features** turned on.

     >**Note:**: In the hosted lab environment your data storage location should be selected for you.
 And, it should be in the appropriate Geography for where this training tenant is being managed.
 You can still select the Data Retention length, but it is not required.